Support Programs for International Students by JASSO

 Overseas: 17 cities in 13 countries and regions.

-India (New Delhi), Indonesia (Jakarta and Surabaya), Republic of Korea (Seoul and Busan), Singapore, Sri Lanka (Colombo), Thailand (Bangkok and Chiang Mai), Taiwan (Taipei), Philippines (Manila), Vietnam (Hanoi and Ho Chi Minh City), Hong Kong, Malaysia (Kuala Lumpur), Myanmar (Yangon) and Mongolia (Ulaanbaatar) and Russia (Vladivostok).
+India (New Delhi), Indonesia (Jakarta and Surabaya), Republic of Korea (Seoul and Busan), Singapore, Sri Lanka (Colombo), Thailand (Bangkok and Chiang Mai), Taiwan (Taipei), Philippines (Manila), Vietnam (Hanoi and Ho Chi Minh City), Hong Kong, Malaysia (Kuala Lumpur), Myanmar (Yangon) and Mongolia (Ulaanbaatar).

 * For Russia, the impact of local conditions has led to the cancellation of the EJU in Vladivostok for fiscal year 2023.